JupiterOne-Archives/docs-old/docs/integrations/okta/index.md

 ## How it Works

-- JupiterOne periodically fetches Okta users, groups, and access management data to update the graph.
+- JupiterOne periodically fetches Okta users, groups, user rules, and access management data to update the graph.
 - Write JupiterOne queries to review and monitor updates to the graph.
 - Configure alerts to take action when the JupiterOne graph changes.